gcescoderz/news/2021/Nov/week-3.md

 - This  meeting should be held on  Nov  20 at  6-30PM by **Club Head Saran mahadev T** through Google Meet.
-- From the begining the Club  head  gave a intro speech about the event and  asked  about the team members how the sessions are going .Followed by  every team Heads   introduce them  self and gave their report speech.
+- From the beginning the Club  head  gave a intro speech about the event and  asked  about the team members how the sessions are going .Followed by  every team Heads   introduce them  self and gave their report speech.
 - First **Competitive programming Head  Kowsalya S** explained  her work in the team , how she lead the team and which type of resources does she share.
-She Choosed  **Muthu Selvam J** as Co-head.
+She Chose **Muthu Selvam J** as Co-head.
 - Followed by **Blogging  Head Reshma B** shared about her Blog team works and how they update the blogs in the website ,then she introduced   **Yashwanth K** as Co-head
-- Next  **Elegance of Eloquence Head Pavithra K** gave her report speech about the team and gave some instruction about how to speek without mistake .she choosed  **Selva Geetha S** as Co-head.
+- Next  **Elegance of Eloquence Head Pavithra K** gave her report speech about the team and gave some instruction about how to speek without mistake .she chose  **Selva Geetha S** as Co-head.
 - Then  **Industrilism Head  Niranjana S** shared her  experince about passed week  and what  type of  stuffs she share in  discord which is useful for people to creating a program.She introduced **Melvin Christoper K** as Co-head.
 - Next **News Letter  Head Tamil Arasu S** explained about the working principle of news letter,how they collect the news,how they issue the news and ect..
 Then he prefered  **Aslam Sujath A** as Co-head.
 - Followed by  **Discard Co-ordinator Anubker Cherish S.M** shared  about how  Discard is working , how to improve the  knlowdge and how to improve new bots on discord .He asked the club members to gave some ideas for improve the Discard Server.Then he selected   **Kriuthika N**  as Co-head.